 - Served as second chair at an 11-day final hearing involving construction delay, construction defects and lien foreclosure.

 Ryan counsels his clients in all phases of the litigation process.
 His work includes claim analysis, interviewing key witnesses during depositions, discovery, preparation of motions and other court-required documentation, pre-trial preparation, trial, mediation and arbitration representation.

 He is admitted to practice before all state courts in Florida, as well as the United States District and Bankruptcy Courts in the Middle District of Florida.

-Ryan earned his J.D., cum laude, from the University of Miami School of Law, where he served as the Inter-school Competition Vice President of the Moot School Board and as an Articles and Comments Editor on the Business Law Review.
+Ryan earned his J.D., cum laude, from the University of Miami School of Law, where he served as the Inter-school Competition Vice President of the Moot School Board, a member of the Mock Trial Team, and as an Articles and Comments Editor on the Business Law Review.
 He was a Dean's Merit Scholar and received the Dean's Certificate of Outstanding Achievement as the top student in his Real Property and Insurance Law and Policy classes.

 He earned his B.A. in French, cum laude, from Washington and Lee University.